List of one-hit wonders in the United States: Multiple appearances

-Chris Norman, English singer was the lead singer of the English rock band Smokie who achieved chart success with the 1977 hit version of "Living Next Door to Alice".
+Chris Norman, an English singer, was the lead singer of the English rock band Smokie, which achieved chart success with the 1977 hit version of "Living Next Door to Alice".
 While Smokie never had another hit in the United States, Norman performed "Stumblin' In" with Suzi Quatro a year later and again found chart success.
+"Stumblin' In" would also be Quatro's only American top-40 hit despite consistent success in the UK, continental Europe, and Australia.
+(Quatro very narrowly missed the U.S. top 40 three times as a solo artist, peaking three songs between 41 and 45.)

-Canadian musician Tom Cochrane was the lead singer of Canadian band Red Rider who found fame in 1981 with the song "Lunatic Fringe".
-Nearly a decade later, Cochrane managed to score a hit as a solo artist with his 1992 song "Life Is a Highway".
+Canadian musician Tom Cochrane was the lead singer of Canadian band Red Rider, who found fame in 1981 with the song "Lunatic Fringe", one of 17 songs they had on the Canadian charts.
+Nearly a decade later, Cochrane managed to score a hit as a solo artist with his 1992 song "Life Is a Highway", plus 14 other songs on the Canadian charts.

-English singer Limahl sang lead vocal on two US one-hit wonder songs; the first, "Too Shy" in 1983, came during his tenure as the frontman for the English group Kajagoogoo.
+English singer Limahl sang lead vocals on two US one-hit-wonder songs; the first, "Too Shy" in 1983, came during his tenure as the frontman of the English group Kajagoogoo.
 The next year, he had another hit single as a solo artist with "The NeverEnding Story", the title track to the film The NeverEnding Story.
 The latter song charted at number 17 in May 1985.

-Ish Ledesma, American musician has been a part of several musical groups, two of which became one-hit wonders.
+Ish Ledesma, American musician, has been a part of several musical groups, two of which became one-hit wonders.
 In 1983, his American group OXO reached the charts with "Whirly Girl".
 After the group's dissolution, Ledesma formed American group Company B, who scored their own hit in 1987 with "Fascinated".

-Jimmy Somerville, Scottish vocalist was the lead singer of two separate groups that are considered one-hit wonders.
-In 1984, British band Bronski Beat managed to achieve their only US hit with "Smalltown Boy".
+Jimmy Somerville, Scottish vocalist, was the lead singer of two separate groups that are considered one-hit wonders.
+In 1984, British band Bronski Beat achieved their only US hit with "Smalltown Boy".
 After they disbanded, Somerville became part of the British duo the Communards who managed to score a Top 40 hit with their version of "Don't Leave Me This Way" in 1987.

 Dan Baird, American singer-songwriter, was lead singer and rhythm guitarist with the American band the Georgia Satellites, who had the single "Keep Your Hands to Yourself" (1987); then as a solo artist had the single "I Love You Period" (1993).

 In 1987, American musician Brent Bourgeois found success with the song "I Don't Mind At All" in the group Bourgeois Tagg.
 Bourgeois also managed to score a hit as a solo artist in 1990 with "Dare to Fall in Love".